mongodb/mongo-python-driver/doc/examples/type_hints.rst

 Basic Usage
 -----------

-Note that a type for ``MongoClient`` must be specified.
-To use a generic document type, use the untyped version.
+Note that a type for :class:`~pymongo.mongo_client.MongoClient` must be specified.
+Here we use the default, specified type:

 .. doctest::